GEOMBOC/QUASI_STABLE/README.md

 ## NER

+We used the pre-configured spacy library in order to obtain an effective NER model.
+In order to train the model, we labelled adequate and clean news samples containing relevant entities that are then shown to the user via a JSON file.

 ## Usage

 This can be used as a library or can be used as an python library or as an CLI.